 Without those due process restrictions, we live under the arbitrary rule of man, not the rule of law.
 In signing NDAA, President Obama assured Americans that he would not make use of this power of indefinite detention, affirming thereby that we have our liberty, not under law, but at his discretion!

 But what about the unborn who cannot participate yet in the government?
 What about those who are mentally handicapped and will never have the capacity to participate?
 That is where the default position of our human rights must be invoked — rights come from God and they are natural, inherent, in human beings.
 The entire purpose of government is the protection of those rights, especially the protection of those rights for those who cannot participate in self-government.
 The default position is possession of the right.
 Deprivation can only be legally accomplished for those who have established through self-government the authority and the process by which that deprivation may be accomplished.
 Only a duly authorized agent of the government can deprive you of your goods, liberty, or life AND only by proving cause.
 Where no proof of cause is possible, deprivation is enjoined.

 This is why the “rape exception” is so insidious to our legal system.
 Once again, it has to do with the principle.
 If Roe v Wade established the legal principle that a person may be deprived of life without due process, the “rape exception” goes even further by establishing the legal principle that the innocent may be put to death for someone else’s crime.

 And now we wonder that we have in place a law that can result in the indefinite detention of a person who may have innocently, accidentally, associated with someone else who commits a terrorist act?

-NDAA 2012 is a direct descendant in princple of Roe v Wade.
+NDAA 2012, 2013, and 2014 are direct descendants in princple of Roe v Wade.
 It has finally become clear how abortion threatens the liberty of all.